 CLICK HERE to see the officers for 2017-2018

-The Gifts Committee is now accepting applications for 2018 grants.
+We are no longer accepting applications for 2018 grants.
+Recipients will be announced in early May.
 WOSM grant funds are available for non-profit agencies serving the critical needs of residents primarily in the Dallas area.
 Generated funds are distributed principally through sales activity of the St. Michael’s Woman’s Exchange as well as from proceeds of annual Parish events hosted by WOSM.
-Applications are due on Monday, November 13, 2017.
-2017 grants reports are due with the 2018 applications.
-Below are the 2017 grant report, the 2018 application instructions, and the 2018 application.
-Thank you for your interest!

 Recipients for 2017 grants totaled $237,000 – click here to see a list of recipients.